enbock/corejs-w3c/reference/core.md

 The source url will be configured in the [PSR-4](http://www.php-fig.org/psr/psr-4/) setup.

+### *Info*
+The `use` works together with `namespace`.
+In the moment a file is loaded via PSR-4 configured class definition, will `use` configure the namespace automatically.

+Since `0.3.2` is it not anymore necessary to wrap the class code with a `namespace` call.

 ### (static) use.context
 The destination context object.
 The default value is [window](https://html.spec.whatwg.org/multipage/browsers.html#dom-window).